 Listing apps using the Heroku CLI will show all apps, including those that might otherwise be hidden in the Heroku dashboard (such as the ephemeral apps created by Heroku CI).

 What resources are available to assist with upgrading your apps?

 Step-by-step documentation is available to assist you with upgrading.
-Additionally, Heroku Enterprise customers can engage with the Customer Solutions Architecture (CSA) team to determine a strategy and timeline that works for your business.
+Additionally, Heroku Enterprise customers can engage with the Customer Solutions Architecture (CSA) team to determine a strategy that works for your business.